Raphx/p/README.md

 ## How does `p` work?

-`p` stores each Python version installed under the directory `$P_PREFIX/p/versions/python`.
-When a Python version is activated, `p` creates symbolic links in `$P_PREFIX/p/versions`, pointing to the:
+`p` installs each Python version to the directory `$P_PREFIX/p/versions/python`.
+When a version is activated, symlinks to the `bin`, `include`, `lib`, and `share` directories of the activated Python version are created in `$P_PREFIX/p/versions`.

- - `bin`
- - `include`
- - `lib`
- - `share`

-directories of the activated Python version.

-For example, Python version 3.6.5 is installed, and it will be placed under the directory:
+For example, with versions 2.7.15 and 3.6.8 installed, and the latter activated:

 ```
-$P_PREFIX/p/versions/python/3.6.5
+# tree .python/p/versions/ -L 3 -U

+.python/p/versions/
+├── include -> /home/raphx/.python/p/versions/python/3.6.8/include
+├── share -> /home/raphx/.python/p/versions/python/3.6.8/share
+├── lib -> /home/raphx/.python/p/versions/python/3.6.8/lib
+├── bin -> /home/raphx/.python/p/versions/python/3.6.8/bin
+└── python
+    ├── 3.6.8
+    │   ├── include
+    │   ├── share
+    │   ├── lib
+    │   └── bin
+    └── 2.7.15
+        ├── include
+        ├── share
+        ├── lib
+        └── bin
 ```

-Activating version 3.6.5 will create symlinks that points to directories under the activated Python installation:
+Hence, in order to use the Python versions that `p` installs and activates, simply prepend `$P_PREFIX/p/versions/bin` to `$PATH`:

 ```
-$P_PREFIX/p/versions/bin     -> $P_PREFIX/p/versions/python/3.6.5/bin
-$P_PREFIX/p/versions/include -> $P_PREFIX/p/versions/python/3.6.5/include
-$P_PREFIX/p/versions/lib     -> $P_PREFIX/p/versions/python/3.6.5/lib
-$P_PREFIX/p/versions/share   -> $P_PREFIX/p/versions/python/3.6.5/share
+export PATH="$P_PREFIX/p/versions/bin:$PATH"
 ```

-`$P_PREFIX` allows you to customize where python versions are installed, and defaults to `/usr/local` if unspecified.
-To use the Python that `p` installs, it is necessary to prepend `$P_PREFIX/p/versions/bin` to your `$PATH`.
+`$P_PREFIX` allows customization on where Python versions are installed, and if not specified, defaults to `/usr/local`.

 When installing Python 3, the symlink `python` and `pip` are also created for `python3` and `pip3` executables respectively, for the sake of convenience.